Honda ADV350 (2025) - Review | A great all-rounder

 2025 Honda ADV350- Comfort & Economy

-With no changes to the dimensions, anyone who’s ridden the previous ADV350 isn’t likely to notice a big difference on the new one – although the upgraded rear shocks should make for a better ride/handling compromise than before.
+With no changes to the dimensions, anyone who’s ridden the previous ADV350 isn’t likely to notice a big difference on the new one – although the upgraded rear shocks will make speed bumps and potholes easier to deal with.

-As on the earlier version there’s a four-position, manually-adjustable screen, giving 133mm of travel, and despite the ‘adventure’ style and relatively long-travel suspension, the seat remains at a reasonable 795mm high.
+As on the earlier version there’s a four-position, manually-adjustable screen, giving 133mm of travel, and despite the ‘adventure’ style and relatively long-travel suspension, the seat remains at a reasonable 795mm high (although the footboards are wide meaning shorter riders might still struggle to get their feet down - try it before you buy).

 The changes to the exhaust and engine mapping to suit the new Euro5+ rules have had a slight hit on the bike’s economy, but with a claimed figure of 80.8mpg, down from 83mpg, you’re not going to be spending much on fuel.
 The 11.7-litre tank should make for a theoretical range of 208 miles on the new bike (the old one would achieve 213 miles based on its claimed economy).